determined-ai/determined/tools/k8s/README.md

 If you go the GKE cloude route, keep in mind that some GKE configurations create an API server that is not generally accessible.

+## Step 2: Make sure your kubeconfig is correct.

+For example, when using Minikube everything should "just work" since `minikube start` mucks with your kubeconfig.
+When using GKE, you need to run something like `gcloud container clusters get-credentials ...`.

 ## Step 2: Run `determined-master` with a special `devcluster.yaml`

 Read `tools/k8s/devcluster.yaml` so you know what it's doing, then run it: